 Historic Ruby's Inn

 Wind, water and time have eroded Bryce Canyon National Park's sandstone cliffs into otherworldly characters plucked from the unconscious of a mad Viking.
 Rows of humanoid pillars crosshatched by rock strata look almost intentional but perfectly surreal.
 So silent, eerie and beautiful.
 So improbable it has to be true.
+Your first view of the park is a dramatic unveiling.
+Wind through stands of pine trees until they break at the rim of Bryce Canyon National Park, revealing a panorama of goblins, towers and fins of a color you can’t quite name.
 Read more...

 Take I-15 south to UT-20 (exit 95).
 Travel east on UT-20 to US-89.
 Follow US-89 south to UT-12.
 Travel east on UT-12 to UT-63.
 Take UT-63 south to Bryce Canyon National Park.